 Student Privacy Notice

-Glasgow Clyde College is a Data Controller in terms of Data Protection Legislation.
+Glasgow Clyde College, 690 Mosspark Road, Cardonald, Glasgow, G52 3AY, is a Data Controller in terms of Data Protection Legislation.
 Glasgow Clyde College is registered with the Information Commissioner’s Office.

 We need to process and retain certain information relating to you by virtue of you enquiring about, applying to be or being a student.
-All of your personal information will be treated in accordance with data protection law including the Data Protection Act and the General Data Protection Regulation from 25 May 2018.
+All your personal information will be treated in accordance with data protection law including the Data Protection Act and the General Data Protection Regulation.

 2. Purpose of this Privacy Notice